aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 ## **Export PowerPoint to HTML**

-This Java demonstrates the standard PowerPoint to HTML5 process:
+This Java demonstrates the standard PowerPoint to HTML process:

 ```java
 Presentation pres = new Presentation("pres.pptx");